ghgemmer/yotagrabber/output/Readme.txt

 Additional columns in the Change History files are:
 "RowChangeType"  - Indicates if this VIN row was an ADDED, MODED, or REMOVED row from the prior inventory run.
                    For MODED rows any changes between the old data and the new data of any column for that row are in the "List of Changes" column.
-Only columns that changed are shown so that a user can easily see what has changed  (for example, Sellingprice, ETAs, Options, Hold Status, Shipping Status, etc)
+Only names of columns that changed value are shown so that a user can easily see what has changed (for example, Sellingprice, ETAs, Options, Hold Status, Shipping Status, etc) The changes listed in a row are sorted, case insensitive, ascending order, by column name, and for the Options column name the changes are listed for it in order of Added, Removed, Same, and the options shown are sorted, case insensitive, ascending order.
+This sorting makes it easier to visually find if a column changed value.

 "Event DateTime" - The datetime that the Change was determined on.
 For a given inventory run these are all the same
                    date and time for all the events added during that inventory run.